Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Results

-Another metric that considers uncertainty estimation, confidence coverage is the proportion of model fits in which the true value of a given coefficient is covered by the estimated 95\% confidence interval (CI), as is shown in Panel E of Fig~\ref{fig:easy2}, where the dotted line is the 95\% reference line and the solid line represents 100\%.
-The figure tells a similar story to Panel D's calibration score, since confidence coverage performance is largely determined by performance in calibration of uncertainty when the bias of coefficient is small.
+Another metric that considers uncertainty estimation, confidence coverage is the proportion of model fits in which the true value of a given coefficient is covered by the estimated 95\% confidence interval (CI), as is shown in Panel E of Figure~\ref{fig:easy2}, where the dotted line is the 95\% reference line and the solid line represents 100\%.
+The figure tells a similar story to Panel D's calibration score, because confidence coverage performance is largely determined by performance in calibration of uncertainty when the bias of coefficient estimations is small.
 The figures show that CD overestimates standard errors so much that its CIs always cover the true value, making them conservative but uninformative.
-The MPLE's CIs cover the true values more than 95\% for non-dependence terms, but under-cover the true values for the dependence term, with this deviation becoming larger as sample size increases; however, the CI performance is still reasonable even for dependence terms (above 80\% for 95\% CI).
-On the other hand, MCMLE has coverage rates that are extremely close to 95\%, showing its characteristic calibration advantage for small-edge-variance data of Valued ERGMs estimation.
+The MPLE's CIs cover the true values more than 95\% for non-dependence terms, but under-cover the true values for the dependence term, with this deviation becoming larger as sample size increases.
+On the other hand, both CD-MCMLE and MPLE-MCMLE have coverage rates that are extremely close to 95\%, showing its characteristic calibration advantage for small-variance small network of valued ERGMs estimation.

 Lastly, Panel F of Figure~\ref{fig:easy2} displays the wall-clock time of each method.
-As expected, the wall-clock time for computing the MPLE can be greatly compressed by using a sample of edges to approximate the joint pseudolikelihood function, or by using multiple cores to calculate conditional likelihoods.
-The fastest methods are CD and MPLE using 20 processors.
-Interestingly, MCMLE has reasonable performance in estimation time, which is just one order of magnitude slower than the fastest methods.
-This, together with its prominent estimation quality, suggests MCMLE to be the ideal method for Valued ERGMs estimation on the small-edge-variance data.
+As expected, the wall-clock time for computing the MPLE can be greatly compressed by using a sample of edges to approximate the joint pseudo-likelihood function, or by using multiple cores to calculate conditional likelihoods.
+The fastest methods are CD followed by MPLE using 20 processors.
+Overall, the wall-clock time for different methods is short and varies modestly for this simple computation case, costing half a minute at most.
+Interestingly, while MCMLE is commonly believed to be a slow method, it is very fast in this simple case.

+In summary, for small-variance small network data, all methods offers accurate and minimally-biased point estimates.
+CD offers uninformatively conservative uncertainty estimates, and MPLE's uncertainty estimation for dependence terms is noticeably overconfident.
+All methods are reasonably fast in this regime.
+With great performance in all metrics, MCMLE is an ideal method for valued ERGMs estimation for small-variance small network data.